-Solving Common Base Exponential Equations
+Solving Common Base Exponential Equations Worksheets

-Aligned To Common Core Standard:
+Aligned Standard: HSF-LE.A.4

 - Find the Variable Step-by-Step Lesson- These problems make it easy to combine, but then you will need to factor your way out of it.

 - Guided Lesson - This image always makes me think exponential equations.
 I was dating a skier in college when I was learning this, I think?

 - Guided Lesson Explanation - They follow a simple system here, factor and simplify.